How to find the best jumbo CD rates

 By Ellen Cannon

-Before investing in, say, a five-year jumbo CD with 1.5 percent interest rate, smart savers need to consider that their money will be locked into that rate for the entire period, unless they want to pay an early-withdrawal penalty.
-While it doesn’t seem likely that interest rates will rise before late 2015, if they do rise, you don’t want to be stuck with a CD paying 1.5 percent when there are others available at higher rates.
+But before investing in, say, a five-year jumbo CD with 1.5 percent interest rate, smart savers need to consider that their money will be locked into that rate for the entire period, unless they want to pay an early-withdrawal penalty.

 Another point to remember when investing in jumbo CDs: They are FDIC-insured up to $250,000 per account.
 Keep an eye on the total in your account to be sure you don’t exceed this.